Theory of Reasoned Action/Planned Behavior

 - A cervical cancer prevention program was designed for women in rural, Appalachian Kentucky.
 1-2-3 Pap: Easy Steps to Prevent Cervical Cancer is a cervical cancer prevention program designed for women in rural, Appalachian Kentucky.
 The program components include strategies to increase knowledge and modify attitudes, beliefs, and behaviors, using the Theory of Planned Behavior as a guide.

 The Theory of Reasoned Action/Planned Behavior provide useful information for predicting health behaviors and for planning and implementing health promotion and disease prevention programs.
 Subjective norms can be used to describe the behaviors of healthcare providers, patients, care providers, and others in the community.
 These theories have been used to guide health promotion and disease prevention asthma counseling and treatment compliant, tobacco use interventions, and anti-drug media campaigns, among other topics.

 at a Glance: A Guide for Health Promotion Practice

-The publication provides information about useful theories for health behavior change and health education practice.
+Provides information about useful theories for health behavior change and health education practice.

 Organization(s): National Cancer Institute

-Reasoned Action/Planned Behavior
+Reasoned Action/Theory of Planned Behavior